-Right now, getting to the gym isn’t possible for Michiganders.
+Right now, COVID-19 may have you avoiding a traditional gym or group fitness class due to space limitations or masks.
 However, exercise is known to boost your mood and energy, so it’s a good idea to keep incorporating it into your routine.

 The good news is there’s no need to leave the comfort of your home to achieve an effective full-body workout.
 There are a variety of workouts and resources that you can take advantage of, but will also save you money on gym membership or class fees.
 Here are our top five.

 HIIT workouts have gained popularity because they typically take 30 minutes or less, so they’re easy to fit into a busy day and they’re highly effective in burning fat.
 The workouts include short periods of intense bursts of aerobic activity followed by brief periods of lower intensity efforts or rest.

 The HIIT workout outlined below includes activities that can be completed within four 7-minute intervals with 30 to 60 seconds of rest in between, picking up where you left off with the previous interval.
 Just cycle through the exercises, following the recommended number of reps listed, at your own pace until each of the 7-minute intervals is up.